Liliane Severino da Silva

 University of Sao Paulo 2012

 Dr. Liliane Silva is currently an Assistant Professor and the Forages Extension Specialist in the Department of Animal and Veterinary Sciences at Clemson University.
 She received her B.S in Agronomy and her M.S. in Pasture and Animal Sciences from University of Sao Paulo, and her Ph.D. degree from University of Florida.
 She also worked as a postdoctoral fellow at Auburn University from Mar/20 to Sept/21.
 Dr. Silva research focusses on better understand how management strategies can improve agronomic and nutritive responses and enhance sustainability and resilience of forage-livestock systems.
+For more information on forage-livestock systems, please check the links provided below.

 Dr. Silva main interests encompass forage physiology, establishment and management, nutrient cycling dynamics, multispecies forage-based systems and ecosystem services delivered by grasslands.